 Site and Security Maintenance

 Again, with any CMS, the onus is on you to make sure that your site is secure and properly maintained.
-If you’re looking for a very easy to maintain your site, you may prefer something like Wix or Weebly who do the background work for you.
+If you’re looking for a very easy way to maintain your site, you may prefer something like Wix or Weebly who do the background work for you—even on some of their most basic free blog site plans.

 Yola is a free blogging site that's fairly easy to use, with a drag-and-drop feature.